NickETH/autopkg/ReadMe.md

 Installation on Windows
 -----------------------

-Download the [very first Windows release](https://github.com/NickETH/autopkg/tree/win).
+Download the [actual Windows release](https://github.com/NickETH/autopkg/tree/win).
 Choose "Clone or download", "Download ZIP".

 Extract the ZIP and copy the "Code" folder to the place, where your AutoPkg should run from.
 Rename it to AutoPkg.
 Rename the file "autopkg" in it to AutoPkg.py.